According to a new National College Access Network (NCAN) study, 17 states and Puerto Rico don’t have any affordable public colleges.

 In theory, this sounds like a smart plan, but the unfortunate reality is our hypothetical student may find fewer options than anticipated.
 According to a new study from the National College Access Network (NCAN), 17 states and Puerto Rico do not have an affordable public four-year college option for full-time students living on campus, and that even factors in financial aid (grants, tuition discounts, scholarships, and student loans) and full-time work over the summer.
 NCAN defines affordability as a four-year college where a Pell Grant recipient can cover the costs of college and still have at least $300 available to cover unexpected expenses.

-This sounds discouraging at first, but don’t give up!
-Your goals are still the same--get a four-year degree from a college that’s affordable, keep student loan debt to a minimum, and get hired after graduation.
+We know this sounds discouraging at first, but don’t give up!
+Your goals are still the same—get a four-year degree from a college that’s affordable, keep student loan debt to a minimum, and get hired after graduation.
 So, how do you tailor your college plan to reflect this unaffordable reality?
 Let’s get to it!

-The first step to determining which colleges are affordable?
+The first step to determining which schools are affordable colleges?
 Know your own finances.
 If you haven’t already, sit down with your family to go over the numbers and finalize your college budget.
-Look not just at the initial price of college, but also at the anticipated increases in costs for all four years and what you can afford each month in student loan payments after graduation.
-If college affordability is important to you, your budget should become the baseline for all subsequent college discussions--full stop.
+Look not just at the initial cost of college, but also at the anticipated increases in costs for all four years and what you can afford each month in student loan payments after graduation.
+If college affordability is important to you, your budget should become the baseline for all subsequent college discussions—full stop.

 Know the Data

 You’ve run the numbers and determined your college budget.
 (High five!
 That may be the most difficult exercise of all.)
 Now it’s time to find your best matches.
 Use the College Scorecard, college net price calculators, and Edmit’s own college comparison tool to find potential colleges that are a good financial fit.
 Check the latest research and data—like the recent NCAN study—to see if public universities in your state actually aren’t all that affordable.